richelbilderbeek/lesson_mermaid/docs/reflections/20251002/README.md

 ## KTH evaluation results

 ### 16. Were there any parts of the course that were excellent?
-If so, please specify which parts and in what way.
-Were there any parts of the course that were excellent?
-If so, please specify which parts and in what way.

 Here I keep all feedback relevant to mermaid.
 Which is none :-)

 ### 17. Do you have any recommendations as to how the course could be improved?
-If so, please specify which parts and how.
-Do you have any recommendations as to how the course could be improved?
-If so, please specify which parts and how.

 Here I keep all feedback relevant to mermaid: